JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 *   `newListener` when a listener is added
 *   `removeListener` when a listener is removed

-Here’s a detailed description of the most useful methods:
+Here's a detailed description of the most useful methods:

 *   `emitter.addListener()`
 *   `emitter.emit()`